Fmak95/predicting_disasters_with_nlp/README.md

 # Predicting Disasters with NLP
 A text classification model that uses twitter data to determine if a tweet is about a real disaster or not.
 The dataset can be found <a href="https://www.kaggle.com/c/nlp-getting-started">here.</a>

+**NOTE:** This notebook was originally created via google colab and viewing it via this <a href="https://colab.research.google.com/drive/16mqxNMrQ9txpwZ0bSGRxnauFPkaAYltc">link</a> might be better in terms of readibility.

 ## Introduction
 Twitter has become an important communication channel in times of emergency.
 With smartphones, people are able to announce an emergency they’re observing in real-time.
 Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).